-The Badia di San Sebastiano Abbey of San Sebastiano) is an
+The Badia di San Sebastiano (known in English as the Abbey of San Sebastiano) is an extraordinary estate dating back to the end of the 5th century.

-Situated in the saddle of Mount Pizzuto on the ancient road views across the valley of the presence of the pre-Roman 90 minute drive from Rome and serves as a counterpoint to the greys and greens of the centuries of Wisdom lived and held the
+Situated in the saddle of Mount Pizzuto on the ancient road to Veroli, with uninterrupted views across the valley of the River Cosa to the commanding presence of the pre-Roman acropolis of Alatri, the Badia is a 90 minute drive from Rome and Naples.

+serves as a counterpoint to the greys and greens of the centuries old olive trees scattered in the landscape that rise behind, and highlights the recent and historically accurate restoration that exposes its elegant proportions.